Types of Printer

 Example: Laser Printer, Inkjet Printer, Electrostatic Printer, Plotter.

 Dot Matrix Printer :

 A dot matrix printer refers to a type of computer printer with a print head that runs back and forth on the page and prints by impact, striking an ink-soaked cloth ribbon against the paper. it’s just like a typewriter.
 Unlike a typewriter or daisy wheel printer, letters are drawn out of a dot matrix and thus varied font and arbitrary graphics can be produced because the printing involves mechanical pressure.
 These printers can create carbon copies.
-The print head normally prints along every raster row of the printer paper and the color of the print is the color of the ink of the ribbon.
+The print head normally prints along every raster row of the printer paper and the colour of the print is the colour of the ink of the ribbon.

 Each dot is produced by a tiny yet stiff metal rod that is called “Wire or Pin” which is driven forward by the power of a tiny electromagnet or solenoid either directly or through small levers (pawls).
 The pins are usually arranged vertically where marginal offsets are provided between columns to reduce inter-dot spacing.
-The position of pins in the print head actually limits the quality of such printer.
+The position of pins in the print head limits the quality of such a printer.

 Line Printer :